duprasf/php-base-laminas-new-app/readme.md

 - JWT_SECRET a long string of random characters that is used as the salt for your JSON web token used for user identification (required only if you have user authentication)
 - ISSUED_DATE set the issued date that shows up in metadata and on the page (if no lastModifiedDate set)
 - LAST_MODIFIED_DATE set the modified date that shows up in metadate and on the page
+- GC_NOTIFY_API_KEY your GcNotify API Key for your project (if you are using GcNotify)
+- GC_NOTIFY_TEMPATES a json string of your GcNotify templates (ex: {templateName:"id"}) for your project (if you are using GcNotify)
+- GC_NOTIFY_APP_NAME the name of your application in bilangual format (ex: Project | Projet), used by GcNotify when reporting errors
+- GC_NOTIFY_ERROR_REPORTING_API_KEY this is an API Key for your project on the "HC Error Reporting | SC Rapport d'erreur" project, this will send an email to IMSD mailbox (or equivalent) with all uncaught exception
+- GC_NOTIFY_OVERWRITE_ALL_EMAIL this will send ALL email from GcNotify to the specified email.
+Should only be used in prePROD

 More variables are supported by PHP Base.
 You can find them in the [PHP base image](https://github.hc-sc.gc.ca/hs/php-base-docker#params) documentation.
 It is recommended that you do not change those values unless you have a good reason to do so.